 Lots of people have attended BSO performances, but how many of us have experienced their rehearsals?
 The BSO's High School Open Rehearsals program offers students in grades 8-12 an opportunity to observe first-hand the rehearsal experience of a professional orchestra.
 Students share the rehearsal space with the orchestra, and they see and hear the conductor and musicians close up through a special on-stage screen.
-This October 10, the BLS Symphonic Band and the BLS Concert Strings Orchestra will take a short walk to Symphony Hall to participate in this extraordinary opportunity.
+On October 10, the BLS Symphonic Band and the BLS Concert Strings Orchestra took a short walk to Symphony Hall to participate in this extraordinary opportunity.

 There are three open rehearsals scheduled for this school year: October 10, November 21, and March 27.
 Other BLS bands are expected to participate in the November and March rehearsals.